Politics

 Share

-During the two-hour session, participants the urgency of transitioning to renewable energy and enhancing support for developing nations facing the brunt of climate change impacts.
+During the two-hour session, participants emphasized the urgency of transitioning to renewable energy and enhancing support for developing nations facing the brunt of climate change impacts.
 Guterres highlighted the necessity of mobilizing $1.3 trillion annually by 2035 to assist these countries, doubling adaptation finance to $40 billion this year, and increasing contributions to the newly established Loss and Damage Fund.

-The summit’s diverse representation, including China, the European Union, the African Union, the Association of Southeast Asian Nations, and small island developing states, sent a message of global solidarity.
-Guterres remarked, “As we today, the is moving forward.
+The summit’s diverse representation, including China, the European Union, the African Union, the Association of Southeast Asian Nations, and small island developing states, sent a powerful message of global solidarity.
+Guterres remarked, “As we heard today, the world is moving forward.
 Full-speed ahead.
 No group or government can stop the clean energy revolution.”

 Share